mohseenrm/marko.nvim/README.md

 # marko.nvim

 A behind the scene global marks manager for Neovim.
-Marko saves and restores your marks for each project directory, so they persist across Neovim sessions and are properly isolated between projects.
+Marko saves and restores your global marks for each project directory, so they persist across Neovim sessions and are properly isolated between projects.

 ## Features ✨

-- **Project-Scoped Marks**: Only see marks that belong to your current working directory
+- **Project-Scoped Global Marks**: Only see global marks that belong to your current working directory
-- **Persistent Marks**: Marks are automatically saved when you exit Neovim and restored when you return
+- **Persistent Global Marks**: Global Marks are automatically saved when you exit Neovim and restored when you return
-- **Proper File type Detection**: Ensures buffers opened via marks have proper syntax highlighting
+- **Proper File type Detection**: Ensures buffers opened via global marks have proper syntax highlighting
-- **Simple Commands**: Easy-to-use commands for managing your marks
+- **Simple Commands**: Easy-to-use commands for managing your global marks

 ## Installation 🚀